 Pioneer House is a special school which provides 130 day places for 11-19 year old students in an environment where pupils with identified and statemented Complex Cognitive Difficulties (SLD as the primary need), can access a specialised and holistic education.
 The carefully planned environment and engaging, personalised curriculum on offer is designed to meet the needs of students with a learning difficulty.
 All pupils must have a Statement of Special Educational Needs or an Education, Health and Care Plan naming the school.

-At Pioneer House we offer a strong focus on applied learning, with the curriculum focus growing as the students move through the Key Stages e.g. catering and hospitality and horticulture through simulated and real life work experience.
-Effective and strong links will be forged with local businesses.
+At Pioneer House we offer a carefully thought out curriculum, with the curriculum focus developing as the students move through the Key Stages e.g. with more focus on developing independence and life skills through simulated and real life experiences.
+Effective and strong links will be forged with the local community.

-In the process of considering naming Pioneer House in a plan, the LA must consult with the school and the school will consider the appropriateness of the placement for an individual and would also ensure that naming a child for Pioneer House would be in their best interests, that Pioneer House High School can indeed provide the right educational environment to meet individual student needs.
+In the process of considering naming Pioneer House in a plan, the LA must consult with the school and the school will consider the appropriateness of the placement for the child and would also ensure that naming a child for Pioneer House would be in their best interests, that Pioneer House High School can indeed provide the right educational environment to meet individual student needs.
 EHC Plans inform admissions (taking in to account both prior levels of attainment and additional needs).
 Meetings with parents, visits to children in their current schools and discussions with current school staff and other professionals all provide valuable information to support appropriate placement.
 The final decision on the school to be named rests with the local authority responsible for maintaining the statement.

 We can only accept referrals from Local Authorities (LA).
 Whilst parents are welcome to visit the school and can be provided with information about the school, the school cannot proceed to the admissions stage without local authority support.
 Parents wishing their children to benefit from our provision should ask their local authority to name our school in their child’s EHCP.